-Often times, you will see people focusing on working their rotator cuff in an exercise.
+Often, you will see people focusing on working their rotator cuff in an exercise.
 They will be performing repetitions with their maximum weight and going to fatigue.
-This leads to the rotator cuff not being able to do its job which is to hold the head of the humerus (upper arm) in place in the shoulder.
+This leads to the rotator cuff not being able to do its job, which is to hold the head of the humerus (upper arm) in place in the shoulder.
 With the rotator cuff fatigued, the upper arm will move upwards and increase the risk of impingement in the shoulder (Teyhen 2008).

-You can do rotator cuff work in the warm up at a low load to warm them up, or you can do your rotator cuff work at the end of your workout, but doing it to fatigue is not a good idea.
+You can do rotator cuff work in the warm-up at a low load to warm them up or do your rotator cuff work at the end of your workout, but doing it to fatigue is not a good idea.

 #5 – Shoulder Blade Muscles are the Key to Rotator Cuff Health